Site Navigation » Teen Age Parent Program (TAPP) » Teen Age Parent Program (TAPP)

 Q: What does attending TAPP look like?

 A. To be in the TAPP program students must enroll at Butterfield Charter School.
 A high school counselor referral is required.
-Students will be expected to enroll in either the Combo or Full-Time program, attending 2-3 days a week M-F. Enrollment in Perinatal Science and/or Child Development courses is expected.
-Students may request Independent Study program once the doctor recommends student is not able to attend school full-time or part-time.
+Students may request Short Term Independent Study program once the doctor recommends student is not able to attend school.
 Note: Being an expectant or current teen parent does not automatically guarantee referral acceptance.